 - Clearly define roles and responsibilities and publish a UAT Testing Organization Chart to the UAT teams involved in the process

-- Create and publish the UAT RACI matrix
+- Create and publish the RACI matrix

 - Define and map how defects are logged, triaged, escalated, rejected and approved.